 The retailer can decide to automate every aspect of their inventory management since AI capabilities offer near 100-percent inventory accuracy.

-Otto, a German web retailer, relies on AI to make accurate purchasing decisions by predicting what will sell within the next thirty days with a 90-percent accuracy.
+Otto, a German web retailer, relies on AI to make accurate purchasing decisions by predicting what will sell within the next thirty days with 90-percent accuracy.
 The company reports reducing the amount of excess stock in its stores by up to a fifth.
 Due to high accuracy levels, the retailer uses AI system to purchase 200,000 items a month from third party suppliers utterly free of human intervention.

 5. There's a significant reduction in labor costs for retailers